 Microsoft is a large ISV with a diverse array of related technology businesses; it is increasingly focused on delivering its software capabilities via cloud services.
 Microsoft launched Windows Azure Infrastructure Services (which includes Virtual Machines and Virtual Networks) for general availability in April 2013, thus entering the cloud IaaS market.

-Windows Azure Infrastructure Service is available in data centers on the East and West Coasts of the U.S., as well as in Ireland, the Netherlands, Hong Kong and Singapore.
+Windows Azure Infrastructure Service is available in data centers on the East and West Coasts of the U.S., as well as in Ireland, the Netherlands, Hong Kong, Singapore, Japan, Brazil and Australia.